This red velvet brownie recipe makes sweet and colorful brownies that are almost too pretty to eat.

 Or to leave a comment, click here!

-Make these moist, chewy and decadent Red Velvet Brownies with a simple boxed cake mix batter and an easy cream cheese mixture.
-Brownies have never tasted so good!
+Make this moist, chewy, and decadent red velvet brownie recipe with boxed cake and an easy cream cheese mixture.

 Prep Time 20 minutes